Destruction of early Islamic heritage sites in Saudi Arabia

 The destruction of heritage sites associated with early Islam is an ongoing phenomenon that has occurred mainly in the Hejaz region of western Saudi Arabia, particularly around the two holiest cities of Islam, Mecca and Medina.
-The demolition has focused on mosques, burial sites, homes and historical locations associated with the Islamic prophet Muhammad, his companions, and many of the founding personalities of early Islamic history by the Saudi government.
-In Saudi Arabia, many of the demolitions have officially been part of the continued expansion of the Masjid al-Haram at Mecca and the Prophet's Mosque in Medina and their auxiliary service facilities in order to accommodate the ever-increasing number of Muslims performing the pilgrimage (hajj).
+The demolition has focused on mosques, burial sites, homes, and historical locations associated with the Islamic prophet Muhammad, his companions, and many of the founding personalities of early Islamic history under the Saudi government.
+In Saudi Arabia, many of the demolitions have officially been part of the continued expansion of the Masjid al-Haram in Mecca and the Prophet's Mosque in Medina and their auxiliary service facilities in order to accommodate the ever-increasing number of Muslims performing the pilgrimage (hajj).

 History

-Much of the Arabian Peninsula was politically unified by 1932 in the third and current Saudi state, the Kingdom of Saudi Arabia.
-The military campaign led by King Abdulaziz ibn Saud and his Bedouin army of tribesmen conquered the Hejaz and ousted the ruling Hashemite clan.
-The new Najdi rulers, nomadic Arabs largely found themselves at the reins of a highly sophisticated society.
+Much of the Arabian Peninsula was politically unified in 1932 under the third and current Saudi state, the Kingdom of Saudi Arabia.
+The military campaign led by King Abdulaziz ibn Saud conquered the Hejaz and ousted the ruling Hashemite clan.
+The new Najdi rulers found themselves at the reins of a highly sophisticated society.
 A cohesive political structure based on the Majlis al-Shura (consultative council) system had been in place for centuries.
-A central administrative body managed an annual budget which allocated expenditure on secondary schools, military and police forces.
+A central administrative body managed an annual budget which allocated expenditure to secondary schools, military and police forces.

 Similarly, the religious fabric of the Najd and the Hejaz were vastly different.
 Traditional Hejazi cultural customs and rituals were almost entirely religious in nature.
 Celebrations honouring Muhammad, his family and companions, reverence of deceased saints, visitation of shrines, tombs and holy sites connected with any of these were among the customs indigenous to Hejazi Islam.
 As administrative authority of the Hejaz passed into the hands of Najdi Wahhabi Muslims from the interior, the Wahhabi ulama viewed local religious practices as unfounded superstition superseding codified religious sanction that was considered a total corruption of religion and the spreading of heresy.
 What followed was a removal of the physical infrastructure, tombs, mausoleums, mosques and sites associated with the family and companions of Muhammad.